-Capirotada is a Mexican Bread Pudding made with bread, piloncillo, cinnamon, raisins, almonds, and cheese.
+Capirotada is a Mexican Bread Pudding recipe made with bread, piloncillo (think brown sugar), cinnamon, raisins, almonds, and cheese.
 It is a recipe that will win your heart in no time.

 How is it made?
 What ingredients go into the recipe?
 Can you replace or skip some of them?
-Let's look at what Capirotada is and why it is so popular in Mexico.
+Let's look at Capirotada and why it is so popular in Mexico and among Mexican-Americans living in the US.

-This traditional dish is traditionally eaten during the Lent season as the cheese provides extra protein to Lenten observers abstaining from meat on Fridays, especially on the Good Friday before Easter.
+This dish is traditionally eaten during Lent.
+The cheese provides extra protein to Lenten observers who abstain from meat on Fridays, especially on Good Friday before Easter.

-This Capirotada recipe comes from my collection of recipes I learned to make while living in Mexico.
+This Capirotada family recipe comes from my collection of Mexican recipes I learned to make while living in Mexico.

-- Cinnamon sticks- We use them to flavor the piloncillo syrup.
-The cinnamon sticks are removed before the syrup is poured over the bread.
+- Cinnamon sticks: Are used for flavor but are removed before the syrup is poured over the bread.

-- Shredded cheese- Queso Anejo is the traditional cheese used in Capirotada.
-However, Monterey Jack or mild Cheddar cheese are accepted too.
-You need a melty cheese.
+- Shredded cheese: Queso Anejo is the traditional cheese used in Capirotada.
+However, Monterey Jack cheese or mild Cheddar is accepted, too.
+Some people also use Oaxaca cheese.
+You need a melty cheese, basically.

 - Raisins and Almonds- slivered almonds are the best for this recipe, but pine nuts work well too.